microsoft/language-server-protocol/indexFormat/specification.md

   /**
    * The version of the LSIF format using semver notation.
 See https://semver.org/.
 Please note
    * the version numbers starting with 0 don't adhere to semver and adopters have to assume
-   * the each new version is breaking.
+   * that each new version is breaking.
    */
   version: string;